 Another issue exposed during use was really bad contacts with the battery.
 Sometimes simply tapping the headset would make it turn off.
 I could not believe this at the beginning and after the first longer use I thought my headset was a lemon.
 Looking around I managed to bend the contacts on the cap and that removed the issue.
 I’ve contacted Opsmen and I was told that this issue has been solved in newer headsets, but I was not able to verify that claim.
 Bending the cap contacts also made them put more pressure on the batter and given the way they close, it’s possible that the caps can come undone.
 This has to be fixed in future too.
 There simply needs to be a firmer closing mechanism.

 I’m really torn.
 On one hand I really like the headset.
-It feels great, it’s very comfy, but some of the issues I had we’re dealbreakers for me.
-It’s not a product that’s expensive, that’s for sure.
-On the other hand, the product feels great, has nice features and is a great alternative to what’s already available on the market.
+It feels great, it’s very comfy, but some of the issues I had were dealbreakers for me.
+On the other hand, the product feels great, has nice features and is a great alternative to what’s already available on the market, especially given the fairly low price point.
 My initial enthusiasm was quickly put off, but I believe that as soon as the issues mentioned above get resolved, Opsmen will have a great product in their hands.